014537890 info@lawline.ie

 Dental Negligence – Dental Malpractice

-Dental negligence or dental malpractice can be defined as an injury caused by a dentist which would have been avoidable had the dental practitioner not failed in their duty to provide proper care.
-Under the Medical Practitioners Act 2007 dentists are legally recognised as medical practitioners and are therefore obligated to conduct dental procedures to a high standard.
+Dental negligence or dental malpractice refers to an injury caused by a dentist that could have been avoided if the dental practitioner had not failed in their duty to provide proper care.
+Under the Medical Practitioners Act 2007, Medical Practitioners Act 2007 dentists are legally recognised as medical practitioners and are therefore required to perform dental procedures to a high standard.

 As dentists are considered to be medical practitioners it is not possible to lodge a dental negligence claim with the Injuries Board and it is therefore necessary to contact a solicitor in order to initiate proceedings on your behalf.
 Cases of dental negligence in Ireland are consistently on the rise.
 This is most likely due to the growth in general orthodontic procedures as well as a large increase in patients undergoing cosmetic dentistry.